abthakur1248/ws-product-golang/README.md

 ## Problems

-You should receive problems that can be solved using this repo as a starting point when you [apply for the job](https://apply.workable.com/eqworks/).
+I have received problems that can be solved using this repo as a starting point when I [applied for the job](https://apply.workable.com/eqworks/).

-## Notes on working through the problems

-Try to leverage Golang's `channels` and/or `sync`.